 Forest Molecular Genetics and Biotechnology—MS, PhD

-- The School has long-standing research collaborations with forest biotechnology industries and has received $10 million in research funding from government agencies.
+Discover and characterize genes affecting wood biomass yield and quality with Victor Busov.
+Research the evolution of adaptive and species-specific characters with Oliver Gailing.
+Use combinatorial approaches to identify genes that regulate biological traits with Hairong Wei.
+The School has long-standing research collaborations with forest biotechnology industries and has received over $10 million in research funding from government agencies.

 "My research focuses on adaptation of forest tree species to cope with biotic and abiotic stresses in the light of climate change."

 For Gailing, the interaction between innovative research and teaching is critical to providing students with knowledge and skills, and to stimulate their creativity to develop and critically evaluate new ideas.

 Where you'll work